-Advanced Studies in Project Management
+Certificate in Project Management

-This 18-semester hour program is designed for an individual with a goal of advanced studies in Project Management and an industry certification from the Project Management Institute [either Project Management Professional (PMP), or Certified Associate Project Manager (CAPM)].
-The Advanced Studies in Project Management program requires 18 semester hours in Project Management, a non-credit PMP preparation course, and the successful completion of the PMP exam or CAPM exam.
+This 18-semester hour program is designed for an individual with a goal of a certificate in Project Management and an industry certification from the Project Management Institute [either Project Management Professional (PMP), or Certified Associate Project Manager (CAPM)].
+The certificate in Project Management program requires 18 semester hours in Project Management, a non-credit PMP preparation course, and the successful completion of the PMP exam or CAPM exam.
 A student may complete this program as a non-degree graduate student or as a Master of Science degree-seeking student.
 The student has one year following the completion of the coursework to take the PMP exam.